languagetool-org/languagetool-org.github.io/development-overview.md

 * LanguageTool will now check your text and suggest *bicycle* as a replacement for *foo bar*, because that's what the rule which we just added says.
 * Use our [online rule editor](http://community.languagetool.org/ruleEditor2/)
-  to write rules if you don't want to edit the XML directly
+  to write rules if you don't want to edit the XML directly.

 That's it!
 You have just added a new rule.
 Keep on reading to get a grasp on what the elements of a rule mean and how to build more complex rules or